daannoordenbos/daannoordenbos.github.io/_posts/2023-01-09-queen-vs-bishop.md

 ---
-title: "Coronation inevitable: Passed pawns pack a punch"
+title: "Lone queen versus a horde of pawns"
 layout: post
 ---

-In this (blitz) game I sacrificed my queen to avoid dull suffering, the result was a marvelous swindle.
+In this (blitz) game I sacrificed my queen to avoid dull suffering, the result was a marvellous swindle.

 # Daan Noordenbos (2465) - FutureFMfromTR (2513)
 ## Online Blitz (1), 2021.02.04